Better Call Saul is the movie industry's first attempt at portraying electrical sensitivity

 It is common for visitors to leave their cell phone in their car, but asking people to also leave their keys and wrist watches is just Hollywood.
 There were no wireless smart watches in 2002 and they are the only kind that could be trouble to anyone other than the wearer.

 Demanding that visitors touch a ground rod before they enter the house is another fiction.
 This may be the screenwriter who misunderstood that people with EHS sometimes ground themselves, but that is done for longer periods and not just briefly.
 Demanding other people ground themselves doesn't make sense.

 Some people with severe EHS do live without electrical service, or with it just in a part of the house, such as for a refrigerator in the garage.
 It is not done as theatrically as Chuck did it, with wires sticking out of the breaker box.
-They either turn off the breakers or get the utility company to disconnect service out on the street.
+They either turn off the breakers or get the utility company to disconnect service out by the street.